Examples of Possible Careers*

 Candidacy for the Degree

-Candidacy Exams: The student is admitted to doctoral candidacy following successful completion of both written and oral candidacy examinations.
-These exams are based on prior coursework and coursework taken in this graduate program as determined by the student's academic Guidance Committee, which must consist of at least three eligible faculty members.
+Candidacy Exams: Students are admitted to doctoral candidacy following successful completion of both written and oral candidacy examinations.
+These exams are based on prior coursework and coursework taken in this graduate program as determined by students' academic Guidance Committee, which must consist of at least three eligible faculty members.
 The advisor(s) and a majority of members of the Guidance Committee must be members of the appropriate graduate program.
 This committee is responsible for determining the student's academic curriculum and for administering the candidacy exams.
-Following successful completion of candidacy exams, the student registers for dissertation - BSCI 80199 for two semesters and, thereafter, for BSCI 80299 continually until complete.
+Following successful completion of candidacy exams, students register for dissertation - BSCI 80199 for two semesters and, thereafter, for BSCI 80299 continually until complete.

-Prospectus: Following completion of the candidacy exam, the doctoral student must successfully prepare, present and a defend a formal prospectus of the research project before his or her dissertation committee.
+Prospectus: Following completion of the candidacy exam, doctoral students must successfully prepare, present and defend a formal prospectus of the research project before their dissertation committee.

-Dissertation and Final Defense: The doctoral candidate must complete a dissertation.
-It is expected that the candidate will present the results of her or his research in a defense open to students and faculty, at which the dissertation will be presented and defended before the dissertation committee, with not more than one negative vote, in order to be recommended to the department and College of Arts and Sciences for degree conferral
+Dissertation and Final Defense: Doctoral candidates must complete a dissertation.
+It is expected that candidates will present the results of their research in a defense open to students and faculty, during which they will present and defend their dissertation before their dissertation committee, with not more than one negative vote, in order to be recommended to the department and College of Arts and Sciences for degree conferral